lunanimous/nim-widgets/docs/README.md

 The Nim Widgets are a collection of helpful UI components to interact with the [Nimiq blockchain](https://nimiq.com).
 The goal is to provide the lowest barrier of entry for people to use Nimiq on their website.

+> DO NOT USE IN PRODUCTION YET.
+THIS IS STILL IN PRE-RELEASE STATUS.

 # Usage

 To start using nim-widgets, you need to include a script tag in the head of your HTML page.